addiscent/php-server-mon-sys/README.md

 ## Managing _Php-Server-Mon-Sys_
 #### The _Php-Server-Mon-Sys_ Home Directory
-The _PHP Server Monitor_ application code, along with numerous _Php-Server-Mon-Sys_ configuration files, is stored in a sub-directory tree on the host computer.
-The sub-directory where the _Php-Server-Mon-Sys_ project is unzipped and from which its _build-psms.sh_ installation script is executed is its installation "Home" directory.
-All sub-directories described below are relative to the _Php-Server-Mon-Sys_ Home directory.

 _Php-Server-Mon-Sys_-specific management commands, such as the _.sh_ BASH scripts, and "docker-compose...", _should always be executed with the Php-Server-Mon-Sys Home directory as the present working directory, (pwd)_.

 #### _Docker_ Commands